Welcome to the Photo Morsels photo blog.

 I’ll leave it to your judgement as to whether Photo Morsels satisfies these definitions.
 If it does, leave a comment at the bottom of any of the posts and encourage me to keep working away!

-The site is still young having started out in February 2013, but the number of posts is building as the one year anniversary approaches.
-I invite you to spend a few minutes to look about.
+As of March 2014, Photo Morsels is one year old.
+I invite you to spend a few minutes exploring the forty or so articles now posted.
 Bookmark this page or subscribe at the bottom of this page for automatic notification of new posts, and share with me the development of Photo Morsels.

 A few weeks back I succumbed to a couple of tempting listings on eBay.
 One of my purchases was a rather unusual lens – a 10-17mm fisheye zoom.
 This Fun with a Fisheye post records my first day’s play with it.